 By Colleen Collins and Marla Orenstein

-Colleen Collins is the vice-president and Marla Orenstein is the director of the Natural Resources Centre at the Canada West Foundation.
+Colleen Collins is interim CEO and vice-president, Marla Orenstein is director of the Natural Resources Centre at the Canada West Foundation.